Written by

 High School Graduation In California

-The standard graduation age in California, including Los Angeles, is 17-18 years.
+The standard graduation age in California, including Los Angeles, is typically 17 or 18 years.

 High School Graduation In California